0

 A report published by the American Heart Association declared heart disease as the leading cause of death in the United States.

-The risk of heart disease increases for individuals with high cholesterol, elevated blood pressure, or those with a family history of cardiovascular disease.
+The risk of heart disease increases for individuals with high cholesterol, elevated blood pressure, or a family history of cardiovascular disease.

 Evidence found by Alternative Therapies in Health and Medicine suggests that curcumin extract can help reduce blood pressure and stabilize cholesterol levels, which is critical to maintaining a healthy heart.